Scaling Innovation through Public-Private Collaboration

 There is no cost to enter the NextGen Tech 30.

-Yes, companies can submit additional information or corrections if needed after the initial submission.
+Yes, companies can submit additional information or corrections, if needed, after the initial submission.

 Yes.
 We welcome all investors to nominate and contribute.